cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

   The clock input clk i shall coordinate all activites for the internal logic within the memory interface.
 All output signals of the memory interface shall be registered at the rising edge of clk_i.
 All input signals of the memory interface shall be stable before the rising edge of clk_i.

-BLOCK cycles are not supported in revision 1.0.0
+.. note:: BLOCK cycles are not supported in revision 1.0.0

 Caches
 ``````

-Caches are not supported in revision 1.0.0
+.. note:: Caches are not supported in revision 1.0.0

 Debugging
 ^^^^^^^^^